beaubreedlove/FantasyFootball/rules.md

                 1. Pulling (or not pulling) a player from active roster after the manager's team has gained a lead that would be at risk if the player scored negative points.
                 1. In rare cases, leaving a roster position empty because no alternative exists on the bench and no benched player is worth dropping.
             1. A successful objection regarding a roster decision to activate a specific player shall result in that players position on the roster being filled using the [autopilot](#autopilot) protocol.
-            1. Commissioner may make executive decisions at game to put a team on autopilot in cases of extraordinary neglect to prevent a league vote from delaying the correction.
+            1. Commissioner may make executive decisions at gametime to put a team on autopilot in cases of extraordinary neglect to prevent a league vote from delaying the correction.
                 1. Comissioner will do his best to notify and get approval from as much of the league as possible before such decisions.
                 1. A league vote may reverse these executive decisions.
     1. Waiver abuse